fahrangis/wound_management/README.md

-exeplication of the file :
+explication of the folders :

     data is only about wound (basic training for yolo) data_buff is only about wound